 We introduced you to prop bets here.
 With more individual statistics available than any other sport, NFL games have the richest tapestry of props available.
 A primetime game could have close to 100 props associated with it.
-(Primetime games are the only event played in a specific window, like Monday nights, so bookmakers will often give bettors more opportunities to play props then they would during a busy Sunday afternoon window.)
+(Primetime games are the only event in a specific window, like Monday nights, so bookmakers often give bettors more opportunities to play props then they would on busy Sunday afternoon window.)

 For basically every position on the field, there’s a prop bet you can make.
 Here are a few examples from a Minnesota/Green Bay game.